CONTENTS

 democratization of political systems, the much anticipated "peace dividend"

 has failed to materialize.
-Poverty has continued, and will continue, to be a
+Poverty has continued, and will continue, to

 major obstacle to health development.
 The number of poor people has